opalmedapps/opal-app/README.md

     If you encounter any issues, the folders `platforms` and `plugins` can safely be deleted to build from a clean state.

-5. Finally, to run the app in an emulator, execute one of the following commands.
+5. Finally, to run the app on an emulator, execute one of the following commands.
     <br>
     _Note_: on Mac, you may need to install cordova globally first (`npm install -g cordova`).